zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 * The **Reference Network** is defined in the reference_network.png image
 * The deployment **Host** system will perform all configuration.
 * The **Target** system will be configured with Openstack/Packstack/Neutron.
+* The order of operations are:

+  - Setup the (local) host system with ansible
+  - Setup the Target system with common_config to set: user, pass, sudo
+  - Setup the Target system with Packstack: Adds in zenoss goodies
+  - Setup the Target system Neutron network: tenant, net, subnets, routers, vms

 Requirements
 ===============